inside.ewu.edu

 Satisfies: a university graduation requirement–senior capstone.

-This course is oriented toward the general research of cultural and literary aspects of the Hispanic world.
+Oriented toward the general research of cultural and literary aspects of the Hispanic world.
 Each student selects a topic at the beginning of the quarter from several topics suggested and approved by the instructor.
 Discussion, critique, and analysis of the cultural and literary topics selected by the student culminates in a research paper written in Spanish.

 SPAN 495.
-INTERNSHIP/PRACTICUM.
+INTERNSHIP.
 1-15 Credits.

 SPAN 496.
 EXPERIMENTAL COURSE.
 1-5 Credits.

 SPAN 498.
-SEMINAR.
+ADVANCED SEMINAR.
 1-5 Credits.